jnqnfe/pulse-binding-rust/README.md

 Note that the `latest_pa_compatibility` feature (enabled by default) selects enabling the newest compatibility available, but this is risky.
 You can disable this and instead select a specific version compatibility as demonstrated below.
+Alternatively `latest_pa_common_compatibility` selects the latest version deemed to be in widespread use (just excludes compatibility with recently a released major version temporarily).

 Example: Selecting PA v12 compatibility